 God help me, I wasn't able to buy a Darling Reunion ticket and my dreads are in a wad.
 What do I do?

 - Get a reservation at Shady Rest next door.
-If your name is on our members list you can buy a day pass at the bridge by the drum circle to visit.
+If your name is on our members list you can buy a day pass at the bridge by the drum circle or if it is closed go to Suttle Road and enter at the front gate and purchase a pass to visit.
 You will not be able to bring alcohol in or stay the night but you can get your Darling hugs.

 - I got an invitation from you last year but I couldn’t make it.
 Am I still on the list?